-As described further in Notes 1 and 15 to the financial statements, the Company's Aerospace & Defense and Test segments enter into certain long-term fixed price contracts with their customers to produce certain products that do not have an alternative use to the Company and for which the Company has an enforceable right to payment for costs incurred to date plus a reasonable margin.
+As described further in note 1 and 12 to the financial statements, the Company's Aerospace & Defense and Test segments enter into certain long-term fixed price contracts with their customers to produce certain products that do not have an alternative use to the Company and for which the Company has an enforceable right to payment for costs incurred to date plus a reasonable margin.
 For the Aerospace & Defense segment, the Company uses a cost-to-cost method to recognize the revenue for these contracts over time.
-Using the cost-to-cost method, the Company measures progress to contract completion using the ratio of contract costs incurred to date compared to estimated total contract costs at completion.
-Judgment is required in estimating the total contract costs at completion due to the unique specifications and requirements for each individual contract relating to the design, development, manufacturing, and installation of the built-to-spec products.
+Using the cost-to-cost method, the Company measures progress to contract completion using the ratio of contracts costs incurred to date compared to estimated total contract cost at completion.
+Judgment is required in estimating the total contract cost at completion due to the unique specifications and requirements for each individual contract relating to the design, development, manufacturing, and installation of the build-to-spec products.